Dunosis/dunosis-docs/docs/code/backend/bytestash.md

 ## 4. Supported Languages and Formats
 ### 🔹 List of Supported Languages

-ByteStash supports a wide variety of programming and scripting languages to accommodate different use cases.
+Bytestash supports a wide variety of programming and scripting languages to accommodate different use cases.
 These include:

 - **Frontend**: HTML, CSS, JavaScript, TypeScript
 - **Backend**: Python, Ruby, PHP, Java, C#, Node.js